 Federal Direct Loan Types

-Below are the steps for applying for a student loan.
-We recommend that you print the Loan Information packet for important deadlines and application instructions.
+Below are the steps for requesting a student loan.
+We recommend that you print the Loan Information packet for important deadlines and instructions.
 Incomplete files will delay processing!

 BORROW WISELY – STUDENT LOANS MUST BE REPAID!